SteveGilham/altcover/README.md

 tl;dr -- legacy framework/Mono support is not going away any time soon.

-Despite earlier ruminations on the subject, as .net 4.7.2 can consume `netstandard2.0` libraries (everything but the recorder), and .net core 2+ can consume `net20` libraries (the recorder), legacy framework/Mono support will continue after the release of .net 5 and until such a time as it is no longer possible to retain those API levels.
+Despite earlier ruminations on the subject, as .net 4.7.2 can consume `netstandard2.0` libraries (everything but the recorder), and .net core 2+ can consume `net20` libraries (the recorder), legacy framework/Mono support continues after the release of .net 5 and until such a time as it is no longer possible to retain those API levels.
 Framework builds apart from the minimum (executable entry-points and the recorder) remain until I have suitable replacements for Framework-only static analysis tooling (i.e. can convince FxCop to consume `netstandard20`).

 ## Building